katalinawinemixer/human-ai-design-system/README.md

 - `Human-AI Design System`: reusable components for trust, review, evidence, and evaluation states.
 - `Model Behavior Studio`: an example workspace for comparing, scoring, and tuning candidate AI responses.
 - `TrialSense`: an example clinical-trial diligence workbench for reviewing trial design, feasibility, and source support.
+- A task-based get-started path, persistent section navigation, and resource links into the project docs.
 - A scenario library showing the same patterns across clinical diligence, model-behavior review, and research synthesis.
-- Component specs, usage notes, accessibility notes, and current implementation docs.
+- A component catalog with jobs, states, reuse paths, specs, usage notes, accessibility notes, and current implementation docs.
 - CI and GitHub Pages deployment so the project can be reviewed as a working frontend prototype.

 ## Screenshots